-The Lancaster School Board met in regular session on Wednesday, July 17, 2019, at 8:00 p.m. in the district office.
-The following members were present: Diamond, Homstad, Langerud, Lupien, Nordin and Peterson.
-Also present were Supt.
-Shannon Hunstad, Teacher Rep. Jaime Peterson, Kittson County Enterprise Anna Jauhola, and Mendy Coffield.
+The Lancaster School Board met in regular session on Wednesday, October 20, 2021, at 8:00 p.m. in the Superintendent’s office.
+The following members were present: Diamond, Lupien, Nordin, Peterson and Scalese.
+Also present were Superintendent Brad Homstad, Principal Nicole Thompson, Assistant Principal Drew Kjono, Teacher Rep. Lisa Rynning, Kittson County Enterprise reporter Anna Jauhola, and Mendy Coffield.
+Absent: Langerud

 Chairperson Diamond called the meeting to order and took roll call.
 The Pledge of Allegiance was recited by those in attendance.

-On a motion by Nordin, second by Langerud, the consent agenda was approved as presented.
-UC.
+On a motion by Nordin, second by Scalese, the consent agenda was approved as presented.
 Items included:

 • The Budget Comparison and Treasurer’s reports were reviewed.

 Tracee Bruggeman, Brady Martz Auditor, phoned in and reviewed the 2020/21 audit report.
 The Board of Education thanked her for her time.

 On a motion by Peterson, second by Scalese, and carried: Be It Resolved, that the Board of Education of Independent School District 356, accepts the 2020/21 Audit Report as prepared by Brady Martz.